waseemh/binoculars/README.md

 # Sherlock

-Automated visual testing tool with Selenium WebDriver
+Sherlock is an open source tool for automating visual regression tests using Selenium WebDriver API.